-Vivienne Bearder sent in a group of images for us to enjoy this month.
-If any member has some images they would like to see in the next round of changes, please send them to email@example.com
+We are always interested in receiving photos from any of your journeys.
+If there are any panorama shots in your archives, send them along for another display soon.
+If any member has some images they would like to share in the next round of changes, please email them to firstname.lastname@example.org

-Our club has recently incorporated and we are now the Oceanside Photography Society.
+Our club is now the Oceanside Photography Society.
 Over the next months there will be changes to reflect our new identity including a new logo and website address.

 We meet once a month in Qualicum Beach, with half the meeting devoted to education, and the other half covering club business.
 We also have a dedicated education meeting, optional assignments and one field trip each month, tying into special events in the area as much as possible.